chaereen63/Statistical-Power-with-Unequal-Sample-Sizes/README.md

-# Statistical-Power-with-Unequal-Sample-Sizes
-Simulation Codes - Statistical Power for Independent Samples t-Tests with Unequal Sample Sizes
+# Statistical Power for Independent Samples t-Tests with Unequal Sample Sizes
+Simulation Codes

+## Requirements
+- R, RStudio

+## Usage

+## Reproducibility
+This code reproduces all simulation results in the paper.